Indigo is intended to be a pixel art based game engine, and that means drawing pixels!

 The normal is used to work out how much light from a light source makes it to the camera / eye and therefore allows us (as people) to interpret what angle the surface was at.

 Consider a sphere - which is a single surface.
 The angle of the normal of a sphere's surface rotates around depending on which point of the sphere you're looking at.
-This change in normal is what gives the appearance of a smooth spherical surface, as a pose to a flat circle.
+This change in normal is what gives the appearance of a smooth spherical surface, as opposed to a flat circle.

 Knowing that, we can take a completely flat image and pretend it's bumpy or textured by bending the real normal to a new angle at different co-ordinates on the texture.